 Although there are federal laws that are consistent across the country, state laws vary in requirements for the purchase of handguns from private parties.
 There are also exemptions for concealed carry permit holders in some states.

-States With Permits Which Qualify as Alternatives to Background Checks
+States With Permits as Alternatives to Background Checks

 - Alaska: Concealed weapons permits marked NICS-Exempt